-A MD-PhD physician-scientist is typically a faculty member at an academic medical center who spends 70-80 percent of his or her time conducting research, though this can vary with specialty.
+A MD-PhD physician-scientist is typically a faculty member at an academic medical center who spends 70-80 percent of their time conducting research, though this can vary with specialty.
 Their research may be lab-based, translational, or clinical.
 The remaining time is often divided between clinical service, teaching, and administrative activities.

 Training Path for the MD-PhD Graduate

 The career of each MD-PhD graduate is uniquely based upon research and clinical interests, but follows the general path:

 - MD-PhD training: 7-8 years (See Education and Training for more information).

 - Specialty and subspecialty clinical and research training (residency/fellowship): 3-7 Years.

 Residency and Fellowship Training

 Most MD-PhD graduates pursue residency and fellowship training and find that their MD-PhD training makes them particularly attractive to residency programs at top academic institutions.
 In the past, MD-PhD graduates traditionally entered residency programs in medicine, pediatrics, or pathology.
 However, the clinical specialty choices of current graduates are more diverse, with many graduates pursuing residency training in neurology, psychiatry, radiology, radiation oncology, and even surgery and surgical specialties.